 Phosphorus has the same tetrahedral sp3 electron configuration as nitrogen, though, as a larger atom, the chemistry of phosphorus has important differences from that of nitrogen.
 With an available d-orbital into which to hybridize, phosphorus can achieve a greater variety of molecular geometries than can nitrogen.
-(The wireframe simply indicates the boundary of the n=3 shell, since there are no electrons defining the boundary of its sphere.)
+(The wireframe indicates the boundary of the n=3 shell.)

 The outer spheres above simply indicate the directions of maximum electron density.
 The orbitals themselves will be more like spherical tetrahedra that can only occupy volume within their shell.
 The entire shell will be filled with electron density.
 It will be highest at the center of the face of each orbital and will decrease toward the nodal regions that divide the orbitals, where electron density will be lowest.
 Like argon, phosphorus features two nested spherical tetrahedra — an inner 2nd shell comprising 4 di-electrons, and the outer 3rd shell comprising 1 di-electron and 3 single electrons.
 In this case the orbital containing the di-electron (dark pink) will occupy slightly more volume than the three containing an unpaired electron.